Large genus bounds for the distribution of triangulated surfaces in moduli space: Introduction

 \begin{remark} There are several possible choices of metrics on moduli space.
 In Teichm\"{u}ller theory, the Teichm\"{u}ller metric is a natural choice.
-Since we are also interested in the hyperbolic geometry of individual surfaces in moduli space, we may also consider the bi-Lipschitz metric on moduli spaces, in which the distance between two surfaces measures how far apart their hyperbolic metrics are.
+Since we are also interested in the hyperbolic geometry of individual surfaces in moduli space, we may also consider the bi-Lipschitz metric on moduli spaces.
+In this metric, the distance between two surfaces measures how far apart their hyperbolic metrics are.
 It turns out that the bi-Lipschitz metric is comparable to the Teichm\"{u}ller metric, with genus independent constants (see \cref{qc to lipschitz}).
 So \cref{lower bound} and \cref{upper bound} hold with respect to the bi-Lipschitz metric also.
 Another natural choice of metric on moduli space is the Weil-Petersson metric.
-Note that the Weil-Petersson volume of $\mathcal{M}_g$ is around $g^{2g}$, as computed by Schumacher and Trapani in \cite{ST01} improving on bounds by Penner in \cite{Pen92} and Grushevsky in \cite{Gru01}, and subsequently improved by Mirzakhani and Zograf in \cite{MZ15}.
-Since up to an exponential factor of $T$ this number is also the approximate number of $T$-triangle genus $g$ triangulated surfaces, we may ask if an analogue of our main results hold for the Weil-Petersson metric as well.
+Note that the Weil-Petersson volume of $\mathcal{M}_g$ is around $g^{2g}$, as computed by Penner in \cite{Pen92} and Grushevsky in \cite{Gru01}, and subsequently improved by Mirzakhani and Zograf in \cite{MZ15}.
+Up to an exponential factor of $T$ this number is also the approximate number of $T$-triangle genus $g$ triangulated surfaces.
+So we may ask if an analogue of our main results hold for the Weil-Petersson metric as well.
 However, we do not know the answer to this question because we do not yet understand the large genus local geometry of the Weil-Petersson metric in a sufficiently detailed manner. \end{remark}